Helloworld10011/FRPO/README.md

 Bash scripts are in `eval/`.

 -----
 Safety evaluations (HarmBench refusal rate, StrongREJECT scores) are computed using the utilities in `finetuning/harmbench_utils.py` and `finetuning/sr_utils.py`.
-Additionally, `finetuning/kl_utils.py` measure the rewards (Safety and Heplfulness) as well as the KL with the reference model during fine-tuning.
+Additionally, `finetuning/kl_utils.py` measures the rewards (Safety and Heplfulness) as well as the KL to the reference model during fine-tuning.